 Welcome to our morning article rounding up crime (and more) happenings from around the Chicago area overnight.

-- Early Monday, a man was shot in the groin a few minutes after midnight in the West Side Austin neighborhood.
+- About 11:40 p.m.
+Tuesday, a man was shot in the face in a drive-by attack in the West Side Lawndale neighborhood.

 - A 27-year-old man stabbed himself about 7:20 p.m.
 Tuesday in the Logan Square neighborhood on the Northwest Side.

 - About ten minutes earlier, one man was killed and another was wounded in a shooting in the West Chatham neighborhood on the South Side.

 Chicago firefighters responding to reports of an apartment building fire Sunday at 6430 South Stony Island Ave. put the fire down by 8:51 p.m., officials said.

 Thornton holds on to the top spot and Rich joins after defeating Simeon and taking the Wildcats to the limit.

 Mr. Levin held various roles over five decades at Rush and was known as one of Chicago’s best diagnosticians.
 He was a mentor for generations, his colleagues said.